explorerhq/sql-explorer/README.rst

 SQL Explorer values simplicity, intuitive use, unobtrusiveness, stability, and the principle of least surprise.

-SQL Explorer is inspired by any number of great query and reporting tools out there.
-See inspirations and others, below.

 Sql Explorer is MIT licensed, and pull requests are welcome.

 **A view of a query**